 - Chest x-ray: This exam produces plain x-ray images of the lungs.

 - PET scan: This nuclear medicine imaging exam uses a small amount of radioactive material to help determine the extent of cervical cancer involvement.
 PET scans can be superimposed with CT or MRI to produce special views that can lead to more precise or accurate diagnoses.

 If cancer is detected, your doctor may also order a cystoscopy (optical examination of the bladder) or proctoscopy (optical examination of the tail end of the bowel) to make sure those organs are not affected by the disease.
 A cystoscopy uses a special camera at the end of a tube that allows the doctor to see inside the bladder.
 A proctoscopy uses a special camera at the end of a tube that allows the doctor to see inside the rectum.

 How is cervical cancer treated?

 Depending on the stage (extent) of cancer, one or more of the following treatments may be performed:

 - Hysterectomy: This is the surgical removal of the cervix and uterus.
 Removing the uterus and cervix is often the most common way to cure cervical cancer in its early stages.
 However, once the uterus is removed, a woman is no longer able to become pregnant.

 - Chemotherapy: In most cases, chemotherapy may be used as supplemental treatment, usually combined with radiation.
-Chemotherapy is often given to improve the results compared to radiation alone, decrease the chance of the tumor returning elsewhere in the body or to decrease the disease burden elsewhere in the body if it cannot be removed surgically.
+Chemotherapy is often given to improve the results compared to radiation alone, as it may improve the chances of successful treatment and decrease the chance of the tumor returning elsewhere in the body.
+It may also be used to decrease the disease burden elsewhere in the body if it cannot be removed surgically or to treat disease that has recurred.
 It is usually given over time and alternated with periods of no treatment.